Last Updated: April 26, 2026

 Is Gabapentin a Controlled Substance?
 Schedule, State Laws & PDMP Reporting (2026)

-9 min readBy Dr. Zade Shammout, PharmD
+5 min readBy Dr. Zade Shammout, PharmD

 GabapentinPDMPControlled SubstancesMedication SafetyPharmacy PracticeHealthcare Policy

-Is Gabapentin a Controlled Substance?
+Is Gabapentin a Controlled Substance in Your State?
+Use This Tool

-Gabapentin Regulatory Map
+What Schedule Is Gabapentin?
+Gabapentin Regulatory Map (2026)

 Gabapentin regulatory designations by U.S. state